miptleha/miptleha-blog/_posts/2020-03-11-American emigrant in Canada.md

 **December 19th**.
 Again there was a snow at this night.
 I and could not clear a parking and leave on job.
 Here it is certainly magnificent, but I have already grown weak, constantly clearing a parking from a snow.
 An idiotic snowplow!

-**December 22th.
+**December 22th**.
 Again this or thus at night fell white frost!
 I have earned bloody blisters on arms or hand and a constant back pain, from infinite cleaning a snow.
 Such impression, that this woodpecker on a snowplow is hidden behind an angle and only and waits when I clean a snow from a parking. * PA!!!

 **December 25th**.
 Merry Christmas!
 Again this snow!!!
 If only to reach that throat * kina the son, which on a snowplow.
 I swear, would strangle * yes!!!
 And then, why urban services not scatter salt on ice-covered roads?
 Yesterday went and it was not killed nearly.

 **December 27th**.
 This or thus at night has again dropped out white snow!!!
 The Third day I sit at home, except for sorties for clearing a parking after a snowplow.
 I can not get out anywhere.
 The machine or car has disappeared under mountain of this or thus white snow!
 And as it is brutally cold!
 The dude from a bureau of forecasts promises 20 more centimeters white snow this night.
 The GOAT!!!
 And you know, how much shovels of a snow these or it will make of 20 centimeters???

 **December 28th**.
 This m@*n from a bureau of forecasts was mistaken!
 50 centimeters have dropped out.
-Similar, this... ky the snow will not thaw till the summer.
-The snowplow has got stuck near our house, and this * dak the driver has come running to us with the request to borrow or lend a shovel.
-I have told or said to him, that have broken six shovels, throwing back that white * rmo with which he filled up our parking, and now I shall break the seventh about its or his mutton head.
+Similar, this... ky the snow will not melt till the summer.
+The snowplow has got stuck near our house, and this *dak the driver has come running to us with the request to borrow or lend a shovel.
+I have told or said to him, that have broken six shovels, throwing back that white *rmo with which he filled up our parking, and now I shall break the seventh about its or his mutton head.

 **January 4th**.
 Today at last that has got out from the house!!!
 Has gone to shop to buy or purchase food.
 And here, on a return way this cattle - a deer and brakes hoofs all car front or cars takes off on road.
 Injury or damage on three thousand dollars!!!
 Well why hunters not kills these or it * skud in November?
 These or it * ri (deers) everywhere and everywhere.
 That them would break off!